Sally Mann’s “Candy Cigarette”

 When the print comes into the picture, so to speak, there are many factors which are responsible for the success of an image when packaged in print.
 Since the paper or other substrate forms the base on which the image is rendered, it is responsible for the presentation of the image in print.
 Therefore, it is vitally important that the choice of base suits the image, works with it to enhance and complete it.
 Each base has its own gamut, density range, surface colour, brightness, reflectivity, texture, feel, thickness, opacity, weight and permanence rating.
 The base forms the tactile portion of the experience of the print.
 The artist must consider all of this along with how the base will accept ink – whether it will sit on the surface or be absorbed into the base and spread (bleed) versus the desired effect.

 The final destination of the print is also an extremely important consideration in terms of choice of base.
 For example, depending upon the intended destination, the permanence of the chosen base is a very important consideration.
-If the chosen base contains optical brightening agents (OBAs) which make for the appearance of additional brightness and contrast, that is fine, as long as the illumination falling on the print contains an ultraviolet component.
-However, most museums and galleries filter out UV illumination for the sake of print longevity.
+If the chosen base contains optical brightening agents (OBAs or FWAs) which make for the appearance of additional brightness, whiteness and contrast, that is fine, as long as the illumination falling on the print contains an ultraviolet component.
+Otherwise it will be ineffective.
+Also, most museums and galleries filter out UV illumination for the sake of print longevity.
 In that event, the effect of the OBAs is eliminated.

 The print itself should be clean and defect free – no kinks or scratches, scuffs or abrasions.
 Of course, depending upon the image, ink density should be strong with deep saturation where colours and deepest darks are meant to be so.
 Printer screening should not be apparent in terms of coarseness or artefacts such as moire; detail should be clearly defined.
 Throughout the tone range, tonal transitions should be smoothly rendered without banding, harsh breaks, blotching, ink picking or flaking.